foolscapcon/foolscap-newsletter/_emails/2020-12-06-2020-letter-from-the-captain.md

 # Foolscap 2021 Will be Virtual
 Hello Foolscapians,

 We were fortunate that Foolscap 2020 landed before the Pandemic exploded.
-Unfortunately we we are now in the middle of the Pandemic, and the only safe way forward is with a virtual convention.
+Unfortunately we are now in the middle of the Pandemic, and the only safe way forward is with a virtual convention.

 A virtual Foolscap will be very different, but with your participation I'm confident we can bring Foolscap into the future